LadyNaggaga/ASP.NETCoreMVA/Introduction/RoutingandMVC.md

 #### Using Routing Middleware

-- Open  project.json file and add the line below as dependency to install the Microsoft.AspNetCore.Routing Package *Option 1: Add package using Nuget packet manager in VS 2017* *Option 2: Use the dotnet add package <package name>*
+- Open `csproj` file and add the line below as dependency to install the Microsoft.AspNetCore.Routing Package

+*Option 1: Add package using Nuget packet manager in VS 2017*

+*Option 2: Use the dotnet add package <package name>*
 ```XML
   <ItemGroup>